furechan/mintalib/README.md

 # Minimalist Technical Analysis Library for Python

-This project aims at offering a curated list of classical technical analysis indicators implemented in cython for improved performance.
+This project aims to offer a curated list of classical technical analysis indicators implemented in cython for improved performance.
 The library does not link numpy, pandas, or any third party binaries, so the installation should be straightforward.

 Most calculations are available either as `functions` or as `indicators`.
-Functions and indicators are not interchangeable, and you should select one or the other exclusively depending on usage.
+Functions and indicators are not interchangeable, and you should select one type or the other exclusively depending on usage.

-The library is mostly compatible with raw `numpy` arrays as well as `pandas` dataframes and series.Functions and indicators always wrap their result to match the type of the inputs.
+The library is compatible with raw `numpy` arrays as well as `pandas` dataframes and series.
-Which means that numpy arrays will yield numpy array results while pandas based inputs will yield pandas based results.
+Functions and indicators always wrap their result to match the type of the inputs, which means that numpy arrays will yield numpy array results while pandas based inputs will yield pandas based results.
-Support for `polars` dataframes is experimental.
+There is experimental support for `polars` dataframes as well.

 > **Warning**